ct-Open-Source/tuya-convert/README.md

 3. Initial Configuration

-	If you flashed the included Tasmota firmware file, it will broadcast a `sonoff-xxxx` access point (AP) when the device boots.
+	If you flashed the included Tasmota firmware file, it will broadcast a `tasmota-xxxx` access point (AP) when the device boots.
 Connect to this AP and open the browser to 192.168.4.1 to configure the device's Wi-Fi credentials.
 When entering the Wi-Fi password, click the checkbox to view the password you enter to ensure that it is correct and that your mobile device has not inadvertently capitalized the first letter if it is supposed to be lower case nor autocorrected what you entered. ~~Double~~ **Triple check the Wi-Fi credentials** before clicking **Save** to apply the settings.

 	If you flashed the included ESPurna fimaware file, the procedure will be very similar.
 The device will broadcast a `ESPURNA-XXXXXX` access point.
 You will have to connect to it using the default password: `fibonacci`.
 Once connected open the browser to 192.168.4.1 and follow the initial configuration instructions.
 Then go to the WIFI tab and configure your home WiFi connection (remember to save) or go to the ADMIN tab to upgrade the firmware to the device-specific image.